jackdesert/dailydancer/README.md

   * Get better formatting of "from" when it's one of those weird ones
   * CTRL-z
   * Offer a way to send people "perma"links to events
+  * Ensure the gzip is operating for all mime types via nginx
+  * Make sure that for those who have caching disabled (like curl) that the cached response is still given

 Notes from my Sweetheart: